mbridak/not1mm/README.md

 ## Recent Changes (Polishing the Turd)

+- [24-11-15] Made checkwindow font bigger and match a little more contrasted.
 - [24-11-12] add check for ipv4 address for CAT.
 - [24-11-10] ReJiggered CAT/flrig interface to hopefull make it more workable.
 - [24-11-6] Added Call history to ARRL VHF, CQ160, CQWW, StewPerry, Weekly RTTY